 But the true masters of storytelling in art are advertising and propaganda, where propaganda (including internet memes) is simply political advertising.

 Again, it’s the tiny details that both reveal and subvert.
 When you see an advertisement, including (especially) a political meme, you are reading a story.
 You are being given a narrative to unpack.
 There is a clear protagonist and a clear antagonist and a change in time, one that’s either already taken place or might in the future: buying a car or a breakfast cereal or voting against the Democratic Party.

 You the viewer are recruited to be part of that story.
 Indeed, you’re told it can’t be resolved without you.
 You are the aid to the heroine.
 You are the heroine.

-A political narrative, on the other hand, is supposed to mean something.
-It’s supposed to represent the world as it essentially is, even if that’s not how it actually is — in other words, a fiction truer than reality.
+A political meme, on the other hand, which also offers an escape or improvement, is supposed to actually mean something.
+It’s supposed to represent the world as it essentially is (or should be), even — and especially — if that’s not how it actually is.
+In other words, it sells you a fiction truer than reality.